 Some nights you may not find a place to plug into city power.
-No problem; the standard two battery system gives you about 210 amp-hours and the optional four battery system doubles that; so you can comfortably run your lights and vents in a normal fashion without depleting the batteries.
+No problem; the standard two battery system gives you about 210 amp-hours so you can comfortably run your lights and vents in a normal fashion without depleting the batteries.